Quick links on this page:

 ‘Hack, Maim.’

 ‘You expect me to believe your name is Slash Hack Maim Kill?’
 I look up and wish I hadn’t.
 Mr Kill’s expression indicates two things.
-One - he is indeed Mr Slash Hack Maim Kill.
-Two - if he’s asked his name again, I might come out of this encounter one testicle down.
-Despite spending half my time advising people to quit, I find myself craving a cigarette.
+One: He is indeed Mr Slash Hack Maim Kill.
+Two: If he’s asked his name again, I might come out of this encounter one testicle down.
+‘Your parents must have had a sense of humour.’

-He smiles thinly, ‘My old man likes Frank Zappa.’
+He smiles thinly.
+‘My old man likes Frank Zappa.’

 ‘I hear things,’ says Kill.
 I jump again, this time because his voice is so close.
 He’s pulled his chair towards me, but I didn’t see or hear a thing.